aldahick/texedit-php/README.md

-# texedit-php
+# TexEdit
+A live-preview LaTeX note-taking webapp, written in PHP (back-end) and Typescript (front-end).
-A project for CSCI-N 342
+Implemented as the final project for CSCI-N 342.